finahere/finahere/README.md

 ### 👩🏻‍💼 About Me

-🔭 I’m currently working on a pomodoro focus tool called 'ReaDoro' short for readerspomodoro.
+🔭 I’m currently working on a pomodoro focus tool called 'ReaDoro' short for readerspomodoro.<br/>
-🌱 I’m currently learning a refresh on React and UI/UX.
+🌱 I’m currently learning a refresh on React and UI/UX.<br/>
-💬 Ask me about anything at all, i'll be sure to answer if I know.
+💬 Ask me about anything at all, i'll be sure to answer if I know.<br/>
-📫 Below are my socials if you'd like to connect, and reach out for collaborations ⚡ Fun fact: I love reading and painting too!
+📫 Below are my socials if you'd like to connect, and reach out for collaborations<br/>
+⚡ Fun fact: I love reading and painting too!<br/>

 ---